BrentGrammer/PROGNOTES/GoLang/Channels.md

     fmt.Println(<-c) // print the retreived val from the channel - no deadlock }

-func process(c chan int) {
+// pass in the channel to the go routine and indicate the type of data for it func process(c chan int) {
     c <- 123 // add the val to the channel passed in
 }